PermitsSome activities in the Park District require a permit.

 What is the insurance requirement?

 Permittee shall supply a Certificate of General Liability Insurance for coverage of at least $1,000,000.00 per occurrence including automobile liability coverage in the amount of $1,000,000.00 per occurrence.
-The certificate shall list East Bay Regional Park District as an additional insured while Permittee is working in an East Bay Regional Park.
-This coverage must apply to the vehicle being driven to the site.
-QUARRY LAKES PARK: permits issued for Quarry Lakes Park must also include Alameda County Water District as additional insured.
+This coverage must be primary and apply to each vehicle being driven to the site.
+The certificate shall list East Bay Regional Park District, its officers, agents and employees as Additional Insured while Permittee is working in an East Bay Regional Park; the certificate holder address is "EBRPD, ATTN: Reservations Supervisor, 2950 Peralta Oaks Court, Oakland, CA 94605".

 Do you have a list of approved caterers and vendors?